Pool Filter Size Calculator

 | DE | 2 GPM/ft2 | Requires correct DE handling, grid care, and backwash or cleaning procedure. |

-The Maintenance Checks tab adds practical screens for pump-filter compatibility, pipe reference limits, turnover target, area margin, cleaning interval, and media fit.
-These checks do not replace a hydraulic design, but they catch common contradictions such as a filter that clears turnover math while still being undersized for pump output.
+These checks do not replace a hydraulic design, but they catch common contradictions such as a filter that clears turnover math while still being undersized for pump output, or a pump-flow target that exceeds the selected pipe reference.
+Public, commercial, unusually large, or hydraulically complex pools need code-based design rather than a residential planning shortcut.

 Limitations and Accuracy Notes:

 This is a planning calculator for filter area and common residential size comparison.
-Final equipment selection should use the specific filter rating, pump curve, total dynamic head, plumbing size, heater limits, sanitizer flow limits, pressure rating, local code, and advice from a qualified pool professional when the system is public, commercial, unusually large, or hydraulically complex.
+It does not calculate total dynamic head, pump efficiency, heater minimum flow, salt-system limits, backwash hydraulics, pressure-vessel safety, or code-required turnover for public pools.
+Final equipment selection should use the specific filter rating, pump curve, plumbing layout, pressure rating, local code, and advice from a qualified pool professional when the system is public, commercial, unusually large, or hydraulically complex.

 Worked Examples:

-Family inground pool: A 24,000 gallon pool with an 8 hour turnover target and 60 GPM protected pump flow may point to a cartridge size above the bare minimum.
-Filter Options shows whether sand or DE would need a different catalog size for the same flow.
+Family inground pool: A 24,000 gallon pool with an 8 hour turnover target needs 50 GPM before load adjustment.
+With 60 GPM protected pump flow and a 25% area margin, cartridge sizing points above the bare minimum and rounds to the next common listed size that clears the recommended area.

 Known-flow equipment pad: If a flow meter or pump curve supports 65 GPM, known-flow mode skips volume-based turnover math and sizes media from that flow.
-Maintenance Checks still help you confirm whether turnover and pipe assumptions make sense.
+Maintenance Checks still help confirm whether turnover, pipe, and cleaning assumptions make sense.

 Troubleshooting tight margin: When capacity margin is near zero, select a larger filter, reduce pump RPM if the equipment allows it, or revisit the turnover target.
 Do not rely on clean-filter pressure alone because dirty media raises resistance over time.